C-memory-object-model-study-group/c-mom-sg/notes/cmom-0006-2021-03-08-clarifying-uninitialised-reads-v5.md

-definition of unspecified value says "valid value of the relevant type where this International Standard imposes no requirements on which value is chosen in any instance", but it's unclear whether the "instance" is per-initialisation or per-read.
+definition of unspecified value says "valid value of the relevant type where this International Standard imposes no requirements on which value is chosen in any instance", but it's unclear whether the "instance" is per-initialisation or per-read, or whether "uninitialisedness" propagates through expression evaluation.

 Clang sometimes prints distinct values here (this is consistent with the Clang internal documentation).
 Accordingly, we think the answer